priya0806/priya0806/README.md

 ## 🎓 Education

 🎓 **Master of Science in Computer Science**
-📍 California State University, Fullerton
+📍 California State University, Fullerton, USA

 🎓 **Bachelor of Technology in Computer Science**
 📍 Sinhgad Institute of Technology, India